rrodrigu3z/ai_search_examples/README.md

 # AI Search Algorithms

-This is a work in progress of the implementation of some of the popular search algorithms used in Artificial Intelligence, developed as exercises during the course Razonamiento y Planificación Automática from the Master in Artificial Intelligence (MIA) UNIR 2020.
+This is a work in progress of implementation of some popular search algorithms used in Artificial Intelligence, developed as exercises during the course Razonamiento y Planificación Automática from the Master in Artificial Intelligence (MIA) UNIR 2020.

 ## Installation

+## Algorithms
+- A* search
+... more soon ...

 ## Usage